 Galatians 4:4 says that Jesus was "born under [the] law."
 Some use this to say that while Christ had to keep all the rituals, we do not have to follow His example.

 John Ritenbaugh clarifies that, in terms of salvation, grace and works are mutually exclusive (Ephesians 2:8-10), but good works are the result (or the fruits) of God's creative efforts.
 Grace frees one; works prove that one has been freed.
-Grace (or the gift of God) enables us to have a clear enlightened perception of God (I Corinthians 2:7-11) and delivers us from the enormity of our sins (Romans 5:15-17), freeing us and gifting us (Romans 12:3-5; I Corinthians 12:4-11) to do works consistent with God's law.
-Grace (given only to those who believe) frees us in order to keep the law, not to exempt us from keeping it (Romans 3:21-25).
+Grace (or the g. . .

-Three times, the apostle James states unequivocably, 'Faith without works is dead!'
+Three times, James states, 'Faith without works is dead!'
 Here's how James' teaching agrees with and complements the teaching of Paul on justification.

-Many think works and faith are incompatible, but the Bible instructs us to do works of faith.
+Many think works and faith are incompatible, but the Bible tells us to do works of faith.
 What are they?
-These are things we MUST do during the process of salvation.
+These are things we must do during the salvation process.

 Many people, even in the church, fail to understand the kind of righteousness God is looking for.
 David Maas shows that God wants it written on our hearts—not just a set of dos and don'ts or rewards and punishments.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.